fosslinux/live-bootstrap/parts.rst

 * A new generated script ``Lib/re/_casefix.py`` is introduced.
 * The ssl module, now unbroken, can be built again.
-* Very recent Python versions allow for the use of ``SOURCE_DATE_EPOCH`` to remove determinism from precompiled Python libraries (``.pyc``).
+* Very recent Python versions allow for the use of ``SOURCE_DATE_EPOCH`` to make output of precompiled Python libraries (``.pyc``) deterministic.
   Finally, we can re-enable compiling of Python modules.

 gcc 10.4.0
 ==========